varstruct/varstruct/README.md

 Create a variable length buffer codec.
 This will first write out the length of the value buffer and then the value buffer itself.
 The `lengthCodec` may be variable length itself, but must encode an integer.

+### VarMap(lengthCodec, keyCodec, valueCodec)

+Create a variable length object codec.
+This will first write out the number of entries in the object and then write each entry as a key-value pair.
+The `keyCodec` must accept `typeof === 'string'` keys.

 ### String(length [, encoding = 'utf-8'])

 Create a *fixed* length (in bytes) string codec.